Get All Your Keto Answers Right Here!

 Low density lipoproteins (LDL) is known as the “bad” cholesterol, but that’s only partly true.
 The body still needs LDL cholesterol (LDL-C) for cholesterol transportation from the liver to the body’s tissues, but high levels of LDL particles (LDL-P) put you at risk for cardiovascular disease.

 Finally, triglycerides are the form that fat takes as it travels from the body’s tissues and into the bloodstream.
-Again, this is a normal function of the body, but high triglyceride levels with low HDL levels are a red flag; the body may be insulin resistant, Type-2 diabetic, inflamed, have cardiovascular disease.
+Again, this is a normal function of the body, but high triglyceride levels with low HDL levels are a red flag; the body may be insulin resistant, Type-2 diabetic, inflamed, and have cardiovascular disease.
 What causes high triglyceride levels?
 Lots of carbs and sugar.

 If you want to truly be schooled in cholesterol’s role in the body, and keto’s role in cholesterol, I highly recommend picking up a copy of “Cholesterol Clarity” by Jimmy Moore.